-- Assessment of acquisition opportunities for projects that are either in production or near to commencing production - this involves the conduct of detailed technical and financial due diligence which, in the case of one particular project, is likely to be finalised by the end of August 2014; - > Ongoing exploration activities across CYU's large portfolio of tenure in the Mt Isa region; and - Continuing efforts to sell and/or abandon the existing tenure holdings in Chile and Laos.
-Regardless of whether these holdings are abandoned or sold, no further expenditure is intended to be incurred by CYU on these interests.
+- Assessment of acquisition opportunities for projects that are either in production or near to commencing production; - Ongoing exploration activities across CYU's large portfolio of tenure in the Mt Isa region; and - Proceeding to abandon the existing tenure holdings in Laos.
+No further expenditure is intended to be incurred by CYU on these interests.